MailTape/MailTape-v1/_posts/2017-04-23-Nathan-Fake.md

 _ImaCrea_: **"**I wanted to find a track in his new album which sounded radical to me.
 A sound which doesn't represent what Nathan has already done.
 Also I was looking for one which could hold to the same standards as the legendary xtal by Aphex Twin.
 Here it is.**"**

 ## Charlotte Adigéry - Le Froid
 _ImaCrea_: **"**Surprise of the week, instant crush.
 Supported by the dear Dewaele brothers, also known as 2ManyDjs/Soulwax, prepare to hear a lot about Charlotte.
-I recommend her EP released last week.**"**
+I recommend her debut EP.**"**

 ## Clark - Aftermath
 _ImaCrea_: **"**Definition of "aftermath": _A consequence, especially of a disaster or misfortune: famine as an aftermath of drought._**"**